NervanaSystems/neon/doc/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 neon can use either the CPU or a supported GPU as the backend for training
 and running inference with models.
-Currently only GPUs with the Maxwell
+Currently GPUs with either Maxwell or
-architecture are supported.
+Kepler architecture are supported.
 There is a utility function called
 :py:func:`neon.backends.gen_backend` which is used to configure the backend.

 This function allows users to select the CPU or GPU backend as well as